Medical Curriculum Vitae Example and Writing Tips

 Is a CV right for you?
 If you’re applying for a job in a country that’s outside the U.S., or you’re in academia or research, a CV may well be the right choice.
 However, if you’re job searching in the United States and your experience fits on one page, you may be better off writing a resume unless the job advertisement specifically asks for a curriculum vitae.

-Length: Typically, CVs are at least two pages long, and often much longer.
+Length: Typically, CVs are at least two pages long, and they're often much longer.
 While not every job search expert still believes that resumes should be kept to one page, resumes are typically much briefer than CVs.
 However, even with more room to stretch out, so to speak, job seekers should be careful only to include information that pertains to the job.
 Unrelated job titles, experience, and skills will only draw attention away from your more relevant qualifications.

 Customization: Write a customized CV for each and every job opening.
 While this may seem like a waste of time, it’s anything but.
 Sending out a cookie-cutter CV or resume is a good way to get your application tossed.
 It will be immediately apparent to the hiring manager that you’re trying to land any job, not specifically the job they’re hoping to fill.
 That’s not a selling point.